rwalker1501/Cultural-Epidemiology/read_me.txt

 The name of the population data file

 ---
-Globals type:
+Non-sites type:
 ---
-The class of globals used in the analysis:
+The class of “non-sites” whose population densities are compared against those of sites

 Options